irfanadios/email-service/README.md

 # email-service
-Simple Email Service Using Kafka
+Simple Email Service using Java Mail Sender and Kafka